jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ## 💡Complementary features 💡

-### 📈 Function to plot a specific excited wavelength on a graph
+### 📈 Function to plot a specific excited wavelength (graph)
 This function plots fluorescence data on a standard graph and/or an interactive graph, depending on the users choices.
 ```
 plot_fluorescence_graph(eem)
 ```
 This function prompts the user to provide the excitation wavelength of interest in nanometers (nm) to label the curve on the graph and to select the values of interest.
-It then plots the fluorescence data on a standard graph and/or an interactive graph using Plotly.
+Then, it plots the fluorescence data on a standard graph and/or an interactive graph using Plotly.
-### 📈 Function to plot several excited wavelength on a graph
+### 📈 Function to plot several excited wavelength (graph)
 This function plots a superposition of several excited wavelenghts on a standard graph and, if wanted, an interactive graph.
  ```
 plot_superimposed_graphs(eem, eem1 = False, eem2 = False, eem3 = False, eem4 = False, eem5 = False, eem6 = False)
 ```
-This function prompts the user to upload the values for each curve.
+This function prompts the user to enter the values for each curve.
 It then collects the excited wavelengths of interest to label the graph.
 It plots a static graph and, if wanted, an interactive graph showing the superimposed curves.

 ### 💫 File's upload
-The function uploads the file, find the pathfile and retrun it.
+The function uploads the file, find the filepath and retrun it.
 ```
 read_eem()
 ```
-The function (containing 6 sub-functions) opens a Tkinter window for selecting an Excel file, displays its contents in dataframe, and asks the user for confirmation on the data display.✅ ❌ It is important to note that if the file is not under the excel format, the function will only return the path without displaying its contents.
+The function (containing 6 sub-functions) opens a Tkinter window for selecting an Excel file, displays its contents in DataFrame, and asks the user for confirmation on the data display.✅ ❌ It is important to note that if the file is not under the excel format, the function will only return the path without displaying its contents.